 Before going any further, I need to address the tax nerds reading this.
 First, I say tax nerds lovingly, as I happen to be one.
 Second, I take some liberties in oversimplifying complex tax concepts.
 All I ask is for you to take what I’m saying at face value.
 There, I said it, let’s move on!

-This first imagine depicts what I see most commonly from a tax diversification standpoint.
+This first image depicts what I see most commonly from a tax diversification standpoint.
 Roughly 20% of someone’s money in taxed now accounts and 80% in taxed later accounts.
 Although it is becoming more common to see investors with taxed never money, the tax-free bucket has been left untouched for some.
 Not surprising since Roth IRAs were only established in 1997.

-The top line of the image below shows money invested in each account before it is taxed.
+The top line of the image below shows the money invested in each account before it is taxed.
 The second line of the image shows the net money received after taxes are paid.
 In this example, we assume a 25% tax for federal and 5% for state.

 Let’s look at another example.
-In example two, we’ll look at diversification of accounts.
+In example two, we’ll look at the diversification of accounts.
 Instead of 20% being in the tax now bucket and 80% in the taxed later bucket, we’ll explore a different approach.
 This time we’ll look at 30% in tax now, 40% in taxed later, and 30% in taxed never.

-Like our first example, the top line of the image shows money invested in each account before it is taxed, pre-tax.
+The top line of the image shows money invested in each account before it is taxed, pre-tax.
 The second line of the image shows the net money received after taxes are paid.
 In this example, we assume a 25% tax for federal and 5% for state.

 By reallocating the money your accounts are in, you save yourself around $240,000 in taxes.
 It’s an additional $240,000 without talking about investment performance or additional contributions.
 A simple concept of taking money from one pocket and moving it to the other.